 Billing or payment method for the 1099 E-File is by credit card.
 You will be prompted to enter your billing information in the process of e-filing your forms, and approve each payment.
 Every payment approved will show as a separate charge on your bank/account statement, and will not be combined as one charge.

-Note: Intuit Online Payroll customers can pay for service via ACH direct debit if using the same checking account to pay for payroll service only.
+Note: Intuit Online Payroll customers can pay for service via ACH direct debit if using the same checking account used to pay for their payroll service.

 How much does the 1099 E-file service cost?